aaronjc15128/Tic-Tac-Toe-Bot/README.md

 # Tic-Tac-Toe-Bot
-Bot that can't lose at Tic-Tac-Toe
+Tic-Tac-Toe Bot is a program that always plays the best moves in the game Tic-Tac-Toe.